ivarozelin/CloudDataProject/README.md

 # CloudDataProject
 This repository is used for collecting the following information:
-- Documentation with requirements
+- Documentation with requirements for a new data nalytics solution
-- POC documenation with high level proposal of an analytics solution
+- Dateiled artitecture proposa;
 - ETL proposal process
-- Test Scenario
+- Test Scenario proposal
+- Required codes for implementation